-The Act amends CA06 and introduces the concept of a compromise or arrangement between a company and its creditors and/or members, the purpose of which is to eliminate, reduce or prevent, or mitigate the effect of, any of the financial difficulties the company is facing.
-The proposals to achieve this will be set out in a "Restructuring Plan" ("RP")

-CA06 imposes obligations to notify the PPF of the proposals where the company is an employer of an eligible defined benefit scheme and the Regulations provide for the PPF to exercise the rights of the pension scheme trustees in respect of voting on the proposals.

-The proposal of a RP is not a qualify insolvency event for the purposes of PA04 and therefore does not commence an assessment period.
+- 3.1.1.The Act amends CA06 and introduces the concept of a compromise or arrangement between a company and its creditors and/or members, the purpose of which is to eliminate, reduce or prevent, or mitigate the effect of, any of the financial difficulties the company is facing.
+The proposals to achieve this will be set out in a "Restructuring Plan" (RP) - 3.1.2.CA06 imposes obligations to notify the PPF of the proposals where the company is an employer of an eligible defined benefit scheme and the Regulations provide for the PPF to exercise the rights of the pension scheme trustees in respect of voting on the proposals. - 3.1.3.The proposal of a RP is not a qualify insolvency event for the purposes of PA04 and therefore does not commence a PPF assessment period.